Have you ever dreamed of traveling solo through China?

 Not to mention, there were plenty of locals around, all of them staring curiously at the scene.
 Try to avoid doing that yourself if you can!

-Stick to the places you want to visit, and you’re comfortable visiting.
+Stick to the places you’re comfortable visiting.
 Image by Gualberto Becerra on Shutterstock.

 Venturing off on your own in a place like this could get you into a lot of trouble.
 Plus, you don’t want to get stranded in the middle of nowhere in such a huge country, with no one around who speaks English and not a single embassy in sight.